 The predominant microbial lifestyle in most aquatic ecosystems is the biofilm where microorganisms settle in multispecies communities at solid/water interfaces.
 While hydrodynamic largely dictates available substratum, initial settlement as well as growth of biofilm, the influence is not unidirectional: further development of these microbial cities shapes strongly their adjacent physical and chemical surrounding.
 These mutual interactions between flow-biofilm-sediment have important consequences for a variety of biofilm functions to impact the morphology of lotic and lentic waters as well as water quality and ecological health of the aquatic ecosystems (Gerbersdorf & Wieprecht 2015).

-As a kick-off event of the workshop, a public symposium took place at the University of Stuttgart, Institute for Modelling Hydraulic and Environmental Systems (IWS), seminar room 2 (1.002) on 12 June 2018, 9:00 – 14:00:
+As a kick-off event, a public symposium with lectures for the introduction to the different topics took place at the University of Stuttgart, Institute for Modelling Hydraulic and Environmental Systems (IWS), on the morning of 12 June 2018.
+Further information in the PROGRAMME.

-The symposium was organized by the Institute for Modelling Hydraulic and Environmental Systems, Department of Hydraulic Engineering and Water Resources Management of the University of Stuttgart.
+The workshop series is organized by the Institute for Modelling Hydraulic and Environmental Systems, Department of Hydraulic Engineering and Water Resources Management at the University of Stuttgart.

 Dr. Sabine Gerbersdorf and Kaan Koca